-You've submitted your dummy travel insurance with your visa application, and the visa is approved.
+You've submitted your travel insurance with your visa application, and the visa is approved.
 Congratulations!
 But now a new question arises: does your insurance need to remain valid after the visa is stamped?
 And for how long?
-Many applicants overlook this detail and later discover that their policy expired before travel, or that the embassy expected coverage for a specific period after approval.
-In this guide, we break down the rules for different countries and provide a clear recommendation.
+Many applicants overlook this detail.

 Why the Question Matters

 When you apply for a visa, you usually provide an insurance certificate that covers your intended travel dates.
-But what if your visa is approved weeks before your trip?
-The embassy doesn't require the insurance to remain valid after approval—they only require it to be valid when you travel.
-However, there are two critical points to consider:
+Two critical points to consider:

 - Embassy verification after approval: Some embassies perform random spot checks after the visa is issued.
 If they verify your policy and find it expired, they could revoke the visa.

-- Travel itself: You must have active insurance from the moment you enter the country until you leave.
-If your policy expires before your departure, you will be traveling without valid coverage—a violation of visa conditions for many countries.
+- Travel itself: You must have active insurance from arrival until departure.
+If your policy expires before you leave, you'll be traveling without valid coverage.

 Country‑Specific Validity Rules